ihodes/reticulum.js/README.markdown

 1. RPC for reififcation of FSMs from other FSM instances
 1. Allow requests to be made from FSMs (and results saved as JSON and stored in a key)
 1. More actions for funsies?
-1. GUI for displaying FSMs and FSM instances

 ---
 lower prios